Hi Rich –

 I am confident that there will be discussions in September about increasing the number of licenses from three to some other number.
 I am sure that there will be some discussion regarding allowable locations.
 The sticking point for me last night dealt with how is 1,000 foot from a park measured.
 Simply put, is it walking distance or is it radius.
 The current regulations do not address how distance is to be measured.
 This is something that needs to be clarified because details matter.
 Within the context of state law/regulations about marijuana, my desired outcome is to eventually have marijuana regulated the same as alcohol.
 That is where I am heading.
 The pace toward this desired outcome I recognize is frustrating to some.

 Existing marijuana regulations and possible changes is one of the topics I am planning on discussing at the Coffee with Council Member(s) that will be held this coming Friday, April 8th from 7:30 am to 9:00 am in Centennial Hall.
 I would welcome hearing what you think and suggestions.

 (Although I am a member of City Council my opinions are my own and may not be those shared by my fellow members.)

-(*Although I am a member of City Council my opinions are my own and may not be those shared by other members.)*
+(Although I am a member of City Council my opinions are my own and may not be those of my fellow council members.)